ThreeSixtyGiving/getdata/index.md

                   Should be a valid URL",
      "license_name":"A human readable title of the license given in the license field",
+     "first_published":"The date (YYYY-MM-DD) this dataset was first recorded as published",
+     "last_modified":"The datetime that this record was last changed.
+                       The change could relate to any of the metadata about the dataset",
      "publisher": {
         "name":"Name of the organisation publishing this dataset", "website":"Should be a valid URL to a website of that publisher",